PeterCamilleri/mysh/README.md

 shell program at this level of narcissism.

-The mysh is available as both a stand-alone CLI program and for use as a command shell within Ruby applications and Rails web sites.
+The mysh is available as both a stand-alone CLI program and for use as a command shell within Ruby applications and (eventually) Rails web sites.

 See the original article at:
 (http://www.blackbytes.info/2016/07/writing-a-shell-in-ruby/)